A timeline of 19th-century America

 “

-School Learning,” by Helen C. Knight (
+School Learning,” Helen C. Knight (

 The Mother’s Assistant and Young Lady’s Friend; January)